-Candidates should be aware that election advertising, using any media, including on social media, must identify the true name of the person under whose authority they have been produced and the physical address (not a PO Box) of the person under whose authority they have been produced [Section 113, Local Electoral Act 2001].
-This may be details of the candidate or their agent, and may be included on a profile picture, or within the bio section of a page.
+Candidates should be aware that election advertising, using any media, including on social media, must identify the true name and contact details of the person under whose authority they have been produced and the contact details of the person under whose authority they have been produced.
+[Section 113, Local Electoral Act 2001] These details may be of the candidate or their agent, and may be included on a profile picture, or within the bio section of a page.

-For example: 'All content/images contained on this social media page/channel are authorised by [name], [physical address]'.
+For example: 'All content/images contained on this social media page/channel are authorised by [name], [contact details]'.